 While some annual income was set aside in the budget for administration, so far it has been done voluntarily by committee members of BDCR.
 This is proving to be a strain.
 The group would like to employ an administrator, and hope to be able to do so in the future to create some additional local employment.

 When running a community energy project it is essential that thinking is given to the ongoing running and administration of the organisation.
-Preferably, in our opinion, a proportion of generation income should be channelled towards employing someone locally on a part time basis to run the affairs of the business … don’t forget that it is a business and that it is in the interests of the shareholders (if this is your model) to ensure good management to ensure the effective running of the projects for their lifetime.
+Preferably, in our opinion, a proportion of generation income should be channelled towards employing someone locally on a part time basis to run the affairs of the business … don’t forget that it is a business and that it is in the interests of the memberss (if this is your model) to ensure good management to ensure the effective running of the projects for their lifetime.

 And then someone had the idea for another turbine!
 On to Phase 2 …